mykle1/Hello-Lucy/README.md

 * Replace respective module.js files with the module.js files in this repo

+* Put the face.gif in the modules/MMM-EasyPix/pix folder.
+I've provided a 25MB version

+* Pi users put the Lucy.png files in the modules/MMM-EasyPix/pix folder

-* Download the cool, female animated face.gif (if you want it) from https://github.com/HackerHouseYT/AI-Smart-Mirror/blob/master/magic_mirror/aiclient/face.gif and place it in the modules/MMM-EasyPix/pix folder and change your config entry for MMM-EasyPix to use it.
-Pi users may want to use a static image to reduce any lag.
+* Original animated gif can be gotten here.
+It's 60+ MB. https://github.com/HackerHouseYT/AI-Smart-Mirror/blob/master/magic_mirror/aiclient/face.gif and place it in the modules/MMM-EasyPix/pix folder and change your config entry for MMM-EasyPix to use it.
+Pi users should use a static image or a less demanding animated gif.

 ## How to add any module you want for use with Hello-Lucy